Hong Kil Dong is a 1986 martial arts film from North Korea. (Yep.)

 Hong Kil Dong is the first North Korean martial arts movie.
-It is also unusual for its relative lack of Communist/regime propaganda, although the propaganda message is still there, and the Japanese are the bad guys as usual.
+It is also unusual for its relative lack and hidden criticism of Communist/regime propaganda and policies (specifically the songbun policy), although the propaganda message is still there, and the Japanese are the bad guys as usual.

 Compare Hong Gil Dong, a South Korean drama series that unsurprisingly has a very different take on the same source material.

 - Arrow Catch: The monk does this when he saves young Kil Dong and his mother from the bandits.
 Justified, as the old monk specifically has magic powers along with being a badass martial artist.

 - Audible Sharpness: There's the typical metallic sound as blades are drawn from scabbards, as well as a hilarious "clang" sound effect when swords are used in combat.
 Apparently even striking a wooden staff with a sword will produce a metallic "clang".